abuseofnotation/abuseofnotation.github.io/temp/kant-categories.md

-The third one.
+Synthesis.
 An introduction to my work.
 ===

 This is a post where I talk about misc things that interest me, it